sailordiary/m3f.pytorch/README.md

 We provide the cropped-aligned face tracks (256x256, ~79G zipped) as well as pre-computed SENet-101 and TCAE features we use for our experiments here: [[OneDrive]](https://mailsucaseducn-my.sharepoint.com/:f:/g/personal/zhangyuanhang15_mails_ucas_edu_cn/ErGo36iyXzFFtHcyXIQIuZABnaLsMiHE1CZ5EhsQ7HzhMw?e=sko5Uy)

+*Some files are still being uploaded at this moment.
+Please check the page again later.*

-Please note that in addition to the 256-dimensional encoder features, we also saved 12 AU activation scores predicted by TCAE, which together are concatenated into a 268-dimensional vector for each video frame.
+Note that in addition to the 256-dimensional encoder features, we also saved 12 AU activation scores predicted by TCAE, which together are concatenated into a 268-dimensional vector for each video frame.
 We only used the encoder features for our experiments, but feel free to experiment with this extra information.

+## Model Zoo

+Coming soon...

 ## Citation
 ```